UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

-This also serves as a reminder to think twice about limiting the displayed points because it can skew the perception of the data as we saw with bar chart in the previous slide deck.
+This also serves as a reminder to think twice about limiting the displayed points because it can skew the perception of the data as we saw with the bar chart in the previous slide deck.

 When we used `alt.Axis` previously, the changes we made were cosmetic, such as tick numbers, label formatting etc.